genevate/style_guides/business/vacations.md

     - Thanksgiving
     - Christmas and New Years (this includes the week in between the two dates).
 - Automatically give off birthdays.
+- Mandatory minimum vacation taken should be three months.
 - Allow people to take vacation as often as they need and within reason.
-- Allow people who have been at the company two years or more to take a month-long sabbatical per year.
+- Allow people who have been at the company for two years or more to take a month-long sabbatical per year.